quangdat2511/smart-motion-detection-system/README.md

 **Semester:** 2024-2025, Semester 3

-**Smart Motion System** is an IoT-based security solution that detects motion, captures images, and sends real-time alerts.
+**Smart Motion Detection System** is an IoT-based security solution that detects motion, captures images, and sends real-time alerts.
 It supports remote alarm control, human detection, and web-based monitoring with cloud storage.